Financial-Times/origami/.github/CONTRIBUTING.md

   3. ### Raise an Issue

-     If your component idea is not already proposed in the backlog, please[raise an issue] on this repository and follow the provided template.
+     If your component idea is not already proposed in the backlog, please [raise an issue] on this repository and follow the provided template.
 The more detail you include the better.
 We prefer you to open an issue yourself, but if you don't have a GitHub account then you can also [email a proposal to the team](mailto:origami.support@ft.com?subject=Component%20Proposal).
 If you're doing this then please [follow the issue template][issue template].

   4. ### Request Feedback

      Once you've got a proposal, request feedback from the Origami team and feel free to share it to relevant stakeholders in the business – they may have something to add, and more evidence is always good.
-You can contact the Origami team via [email](mailto:origami.support@ft.com?subject=Component%20Proposal) or [Slack].
+You can contact the Origami team via [email](mailto:origami.support@ft.com?subject=Component%20Proposal) or [Slack], alternatively assign the Origami Core GitHub team to the issue.

 ## Review a Proposal